ACTS OF ATTENTIONS • Visual Blueprints of Memory and Place

 What you’ll find here is a practice of traces - evolving blueprints of perception and presence.
 My work unfolds through poiesis: a process of listening, tracing, and making.
 Colour, texture, and composition come together not to explain, but to hold space for what’s unfolding - what’s near, what’s disappearing.

 I move through inner and outer architectural landscapes - portraits of experience - with materials that speak back: pigment, thread, fabric, photographic layers.
-These surfaces hold memory and sensation in tension - mapping emotional states, unravelling impressions, knotting complexity into tactile form.
+These surfaces hold memory and sensation in tension - mapping states of perception, unravelling impressions, knotting complexity into tactile form.

-This practice isn’t about answers.
-It’s about staying close to the weave - where sensuality, introspection, and rupture meet.
-Each piece becomes a kind of offering: an intimate space where meaning can remain unfinished, and something unnamed might begin to surface.
+This practice is about staying close to the weave - where sensuality, introspection, and rupture meet.
+Each piece is its own topographical mapping: an intimate space where meaning can remain unfinished, and something unnamed might begin to surface.

-If you’re curious to go deeper, I’ve written more about my process in the [Artist Statement].
+If you’re curious to go deeper, I’ve written more about my process in the [Artist Statement & Poiesis].

 Warmly,